 Let’s go ahead and take a look at the hills example realized!
 What you can see is a 3D view and a top down view of the paths taken by each of the points.

-As we can see they all reach minimums which is what we expect!
-Something to note is that you can see that depending on where the points start they have a destined minimum they'll end up in, in other landscapes this may mean that a point will terminate at a local not a global minima!
+They all reach minimums which is what we expect!
+Something to note is that you can see that depending on where the points start they have a destined minimum they’ll end up in, in other landscapes this may mean that a point will terminate at a local not a global minima!

 Gradient Field